larzeitlin/jekyll-now/software.md

 permalink: /software/
 ---

-Wait wot!
-All this stuff for free?
-If you are feeling all warm and fuzzy then make my day by heading over to this [very quiet peatron page](https://www.patreon.com/lukezeitlin) and showing some love.

 ## Mind The Gap

 This is a repitch delay plugin with a bunch of features including a 2 mode filter, Ping-Pong setting, tempo and ms delay settings.
 It's a 64bit Audio Unit.